vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 Google supports a number of rich snippets for content types, including:
 Reviews, People, Products, Businesses, Events and Organizations.

-Odoo implements micro data as defined in the `schema.org <http://schema.org>`__ specification for events, eCommerce products, forum posts and contact addresses.
+Leansoft implements micro data as defined in the `schema.org <http://schema.org>`__ specification for events, eCommerce products, forum posts and contact addresses.
 This allows your product pages to be displayed in Google using extra information like the price